pengchenai/pengchenai.github.io/_pages/about.md

   - /about.html
 ---

-I am a Master student at the [Technical University of Munich](https://www.mathematik-informatik-statistik.uni-muenchen.de/index.html) majoring in Robotics, Cognition, Intelligence.
-My research interests include machine learning, especially adversarial machine learning, and their application to data analysis, computer vision and robotics.
-In particular, I am interested in improving the robustness and explanability of current deep learning algorithms and apply them to solve real-world tasks.
+Hi!
+I just finished my master study in Robotics, Cognition, Intelligence at the [Technical University of Munich](https://www.mathematik-informatik-statistik.uni-muenchen.de/index.html).
+My interests include machine learning, deep learning and data mining.
+I am actively looking for a job as data scientist or machine learning engineer.
+I am also open to other related work such as software engineer.